Integration

 NoLegend()

-Figure 7: CEACAM5 expression plotted as a violin plot for each cluster.
+Figure 7: CEACAM5 expression shown as a violin plot per cluster as well as on the UMAP embedding.

 features = "CEACAM6",